awerenne/multi-robot-mapping/README.md

 The objective of this project was to construct two robots, mapping an unknown environment as quickly as possible.
 The environments considered are exclusively composed of straight paths intersecting each other with right angles, where the paths are modelled by black lines on a white background.
 Furthermore, the robots are only allowed to move along those black lines during the exploration.

 The developed solution follows a master-slave architecture.
 Each robot (slave) follows a black line while keeping track of the travelled distance.
 Once an intersection detected, the robot stops and sends an information message to the master, where the information contains the type of intersection encountered and the travelled distance since the previous intersection.
-This information is used by the master (a program running locally on the computer) to update the map and compute the next instruction for the robot (stop, straight, turn left or right, uturn).
+This information is then used by the master (a program running locally on the computer) to update its internal representation of the environment (map) and compute the next instruction for the robot (stop, straight, turn left or right, uturn).

 <p align="center">
     <img width="400" src="gifs/gif-exploration.gif">&nbsp;&nbsp;&nbsp;